mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 She yelled between waves, "I've got him."

 Kipnu understood her, and handed him off.
 His feet were starting to go numb, but he ignored them and kept looking for stragglers.
 Against the Ara horizon, someone was bobbing in and out of the water, struggling to find air.
 Behind was Casra, paddling furiously. _What has Linyu done?_ He headed toward hae, but before he could make it, hae head was no longer on the surface.
 He took a deep breath and dove under, accepting the sting of salt in his eyes.
 He kept gaining depth until he saw the faint glow of two blue eyes upon the sea floor.
 The distance was too long at this point, so he surfaced to catch his breath, inhaled as much as he possibly could, and dove again.
 Five strokes, ten strokes, twenty.
 The pain in his lungs pulled him back to the surface, but still he pushed further into the deep.
 Thirty, and finally he saw those blue glowing eyes.
 Turning back was not an option now – not without Linyu.
 Forty.
 Colorful flashes of light began to fill his vision and his muscles started to spasm and lock up - first his legs, then his arms, and then he started to panic.
 A hand grabbed his shirt, tugged to pull him out.
-There was nothing he could do but watch as those blue eyes so full of hope receded into the deep and flashes of light washed over his consciousness.
+There was nothing he could do but watch as those blue eyes so full of hope recede into the deep as flashes of light blotted out reality.

 ---

-The woman was in a canoe with the confused man and Casra was with him in the water.
-Kipnu was confused, but conscious of what was going on.
-The woman pulled him onto the canoe and laid him down lengthwise into the middle of the boat.

-"She's... still down there," he said, between deep breaths.

-"It's too dangerous," said Casra.
-"I barely made it to you.
-I couldn't go further."

-He fell silent at her voice, and continued to do so as they pulled some of the stragglers to the side of their boat and untied their arms.
-Kipnu had never seen such wanton carelessness for life before.
-If not for their canoe and preparations, surely hundreds more could have died or fallen gravely ill.
-And who were the people on the first ship?
-With their ands were unbound, and the deck swollen with their numbers?

-Their boat made it to shore, and Casra lifted Kipnu out and set him near to the fire.
-Thi laid underneath him to give him warmth just as he had done for Linyu.

 "C...Casra"

 "Shh.
-Just focus on getting warmer."
+Just focus on getting warmer.
+Fanla, could you check his vitals again?"

 His muscle control began to return along with violent full-body shivers.
 He moaned in agony as feeling slowly returned to his limbs and his digits.
-Casra was under him, lending him warmth, lending him life.
+Casra was under him, lending him warmth, and a woman hovered beside with her hand placed gently on his underarm.
+Fanla, he surmise.

 "Linyu," he recalled and an unbending urgency began to build; first from his belly then circling around him and back inward, and it overtook his mind.
-He wrestled free from Casra's grasp, and turned to face hae, looked for Linyu but found only strangers.
+He wrestled free from Casra's grasp, fighting a tingling pain in his muscles and joints and turned to face hae, looked for Linyu but found only strangers.

 "Where is Linyu?" he asked Casra.

-Thi bowed hae head, and a woman nearby looked into his eyes.
+Thi bowed hae head, and Fanla looked into his eyes.

 "Where is Linyu?" he asked her.